-i) molecule.xyz (FA.xyz in our example).
-Here molecule is the name of our system (FA in this case) This file contains the Cartesian coordinates of the system, usually the most stable conformer of the reactant molecule.
-The input structure must correspond to one molecule only; if it contains several fragments the program will stop with an error message.

-ii) molecule.dat (FA.dat in our example).
+- i) molecule.xyz (FA.xyz in our example).
+Here molecule is the name of our system (FA in this case) This file contains the Cartesian coordinates of the system, usually the most stable conformer of the reactant molecule (for unimolecular decomposition). - ii) molecule.dat (FA.dat in our example).
 This file contains all parameters of the calculation and has different sections, which are explained as follows.